Menu

 Lighting

-Many ceiling fans are also fitted with light kits, which allow them to not only circulate air but illuminate a room.
+Many ceiling fans are also fitted with light kits, which allow them to not only circulate air but also illuminate a room.

 You can choose from a variety of lighting styles, such as traditional globes or more contemporary fixtures.